 Why this recipe works?

-Ready in just 5 minutes, this healthy creamy kale pairs well with almost any meal and is a great way to add more veggies to any meal!
+- Ready in just 5 minutes, this vegan creamy kale pairs well with almost any meal and is a great way to add more veggies to any meal!

 Tips for cooking with kale: